jalyn/jalyn.co/content/posts/shoes.md

 For me, beyond breaking in my shoes, these are some other things that are like that:

-**My writing progress**
+## My writing progress
 In that I don’t really *have* one.
-I usually sit down and start typing, which goes against everything about writing that I’ve learned (structure, an objective, etc).
+I usually sit down and start typing, which goes against everything about writing that I’ve learned (structure, an objective, a routine etc).
 So I just sit down, usually every Saturday or Sunday, and stare at my Notion table of all the topics I’ve brainstormed in the past, but haven’t really fleshed out.

-**Food prep**
+## Food prep
 I try to eat moderately healthy most of the time, but I definitely do better and more consistently if I’m sticking to a routine.
 Ingredient prepping on Sundays help, but the space in the fridge is (very) limited, so sometimes it feels like I’m wasting a lot of time doing it on an ad-hoc basis every day, and then I just… don’t do it.

-**Investing monthly**
+## Investing monthly
 This one is a little tricky.
-As far as I know, there’s no automated way of doing it so I can do it out-of-sight-out-of-mind, so what usually happens is that at the end of the month, I have to
+As far as I know, there’s no automated way of doing it so I can do it out-of-sight-out-of-mind, so what usually happens is that at the end of the month, I have to:

 1. transfer money from my bank to my broker account
 2. convert SGD to USD